Trizzlenova/datatalks-imdb-capstone/README.md

 ## :movie_camera: Internet Movie Database (IMDB)

-#### IMDB is an online database of information related to films, TV series, podcasts, home videos, video games, etc.
+#### IMDB is an online database of information related to films, TV series, podcasts, home videos, video games, production crew, etc.

+#### Over the years, television has changed dramatically, but it remained true to its original utility, delivering images to a screen.
+The first "television" system broadcast was a straight-line by Philo Farnsworth on September 7th, 1927.
+Fast forward nearly a century

 #### To access data files, click [here](https://datasets.imdbws.com/).
 To read the dataset documentation, click [here](https://www.imdb.com/interfaces/).